 As part of our global reorganization that was announced in the first quarter of 2011, we now manage and report under two operating segments, Energy and Water.
 A transition to the new organizational structure, including changes to operations and financial and operational management systems, was completed in the first quarter of 2012.
-Therefore, financial reporting as of and for the three months ended March 31, 2012 is based on the new operating segments, Energy and Water.
+Therefore, financial reporting as of and for the three and six months ended June 30, 2012 is based on the new operating segments, Energy and Water.
 Prior period segment information has been recast to reflect our new operating segments.

-The Energy operating segment includes our global electricity and gas businesses, while the Water operating segment includes our global water and heat businesses.
+The Energy operating segment includes our global electricity and gas businesses, and the Water operating segment includes our global water and heat businesses.

 We have three measures of segment performance: revenue, gross profit (margin), and operating income (margin).
 Our operating segments have distinct products, and therefore intersegment revenues are minimal.
-Corporate operating expenses, interest income, interest expense, other income (expense), and income tax provision (benefit) are neither allocated to the segments, nor included in the measure of segment profit or loss.
+Corporate operating expenses, interest income, interest expense, other income (expense), and income tax provision (benefit) are not allocated to the segments, nor included in the measure of segment profit or loss.
+In addition, we allocate only certain production assets and intangible assets to our operating segments.
+We do not manage the performance of the segments on a balance sheet basis.